apache/seatunnel/docs/en/connector-v2/source/kafka.md

 ## start_mode.timestamp

-The time required for consumption mode to be timestamp.
+The time required for consumption mode to be "timestamp".

 ##  start_mode.offsets